Stacked-Org/stacked-docs/docs/basics-in-depth/viewmodels.md

 ### StreamViewModel

 This `ViewModel` extends the `BaseViewModel` and provides functionality to easily listen and react to stream data.
 It allows you to supply a `Stream` of type `T` which it will subscribe to, manage subscription (dispose when done), and give you callbacks where you can modify/manipulate the data.
-It will automatically rebuild the `ViewModel` as new stream values come in.
+It will automatically rebuild the `View` as new stream values come in.
 It has 1 required override which is the stream getter and 4 optional overrides.

 - **stream**: Returns the `Stream` you would like to listen to
 - **onData**: Called after the view has rebuilt and provides you with the data to use